-Three launches occurred from the west end of SNI, California, on three separate dates from 6 June to 10 August 2009.
+Four launches occurred from the west end of SNI, California, on four separate dates from 6 June 2009 to 3 May 2010.
 Specific information about each of the launches is given in Chapter 1.
-Chapter 2 documents the sounds measured on western SNI during these launches.
-Corresponding information concerning previous launches during 2001-2008 has been reported previously (Holst et al. 2008).
-This chapter documents the behavioral reactions of pinnipeds to the launches during the June-December 2009 monitoring period.
+Chapter 2 documents the sounds measured on SNI during these launches.
+Corresponding information concerning previous launches during 2001-2008 has been reported by Holst et al. (2008).
+This chapter documents the behavioral reactions of pinnipeds to the launches during the June 2009-June 2010 monitoring period.

 Three species of pinnipeds are common on the beaches of SNI: California sea lion, harbor seal, and northern elephant seal.
-However, harbor seals were not monitored during the present monitoring period.
-No other species were recorded during the monitoring work, either during the present monitoring period or during previous monitoring efforts since August 2001 (Holst et al. 2008).
+However, harbor seals were not monitored during the 2009-2010 monitoring period.
+No other pinniped species was recorded during the monitoring work, either during the monitoring period or during previous monitoring efforts since August 2001 (Holst et al. 2008).

-Vehicles were launched during June and August 2009.
-Thus, no launches took place during the pupping/breeding season of harbor seals, and no harbor seals were monitored during the launches.
-However, the launches did take place when California sea lions were pupping/breeding.
+Vehicles were launched during June and August 2009, and May 2010.
+Thus, no launches took place during the main pupping/breeding season of harbor seals, and no harbor seals were monitored during the launches.
+However, three of the launches did take place when California sea lions were pupping/breeding.
 No evidence of injury or mortality was observed on the day of any launch during the monitoring period, nor was any launch-related injury or mortality expected based on prior monitoring results.